morph5555/voron_canbus_octopus_sb2040/README.md

 > If you manage to kill fast enough klipper, you should been able to see the CAN device.
 ```
-cd ~/CanBoot/scripts
+cd ~/katapult/scripts
 python3 flash_can.py -i can0 -q
 ```

-> Trigger the board to restart on canboot bootloader
+> Trigger the board to restart on katapult bootloader
 ```
 python3 flash_can.py -i can0 -u d0548cb2fa73 -f ~/firmware/octopus_1.1_klipper.bin
 ```